Life As a Physical Therapist

 - Registered Physical Therapist (RPT)

-- Pediatric Physical Therapist
+- Orthopedic Physical Therapist

 The states with the most job growth for Physical Therapist (PT) are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Rhode Island, Kansas, or Maine.
 These states have the worst job growth for this type of profession.